Bayesian luminosity function estimation in multi-depth datasets with selection effects: A case study for $3<z<5$ Lyman $\alpha$ emitters: Hierarchical Bayesian framework for multi-depth surveys

 which denotes the number of sources per comoving volume and per unit log-luminosity, $\tilde{L}$.
-The parameter $\Phi^\star$ represents the normalization (usually in $\text{Mpc}^{-3}$), and is related to the total number of LAEs, $N$, which, by definition, is given by the integral of the luminosity function multiplied by the total comoving volume $V_\text{com}^\text{tot}$ (see below).
-Here, we consider an LF that is independent of redshift over the considered interval.
+The parameter $\Phi^\star$ represents the normalization (usually in $\text{Mpc}^{-3}$), and is related to the total number of LAEs, $N$, which, by definition, is given by the integral of the LF multiplied by the total comoving volume $V_\text{com}^\text{tot}$ (see below).
+Here, we considered an LF that is independent of redshift over the considered interval.
 In its more general form, however, the LF could vary with redshift and adopt a different functional form.